Owner Compares Lap Time Of New Shelby GT500 And His Corvette C8

 What do you think of this comparison?
 Was it fair and accurate?
 Did Austin give justice to both cars?
 Let us know in the comments section below.

-And oh, you might want to ease down on the volume as the GT500 was really loud.
+And oh, you might want to ease down on the volume as the GT500 was really, really loud.

 Source: Speed Phenom (YouTube)